To make a digital currency payment from your CoinJar:

 If you're sending from an account other than your Ethereum account, a currency conversion rate will be presented to you when confirming the payment.
 To prevent any confusion when sending currencies of one type to another, a 'to' and 'from' currency symbol will be displayed.

 Important: CoinJar does not support Ethereum Classic for sending or receiving.
-Because Ethereum Classic (ETC) addresses cannot be distinguished from Ethereum (ETH) addresses, entering an Ethereum Classic address will always result in that amount being sent on the Ethereum network, which can cause loss of funds.
+Because Ethereum Classic (ETC) addresses cannot be distinguished from Ethereum (ETH) addresses, entering an Ethereum Classic address will always result in that amount being sent on the Ethereum network, which will cause loss of funds.

 Ethereum transactions not being recognised by another exchange or wallet